 Go Dairy Free now receives over 3 million unique visitors and over 7 million pageviews per year!
 I do my best to keep the site updated with new recipes, product reviews, news, and FAQ’s each week to help with this growing need for non-dairy information.

 In addition to running Go Dairy Free fulltime, I produced the book Go Dairy Free: The Guide and Cookbook for Milk Allergies, Lactose Intolerance, and Casein-Free Living and have been in awe at it’s success (thank you to all of you who have purchased it and for the many kind emails from readers!).
-In addition to this exhaustive guide, I have two more books scheduled to be released in 2016.

 Beyond Go Dairy Free, I’m a Columnist and Associate Editor for the international print magazine, Allergic Living.
 I also serve as a product ambassador and recipe creator for the organic and natural food industry, including companies such as So Delicious, Bob’s Red Mill, Silk, Simply Organic, and Enjoy Life Foods.
 If you would like to connect with me, feel free to Contact Us or email us directly via info (at) godairyfree (dot) org.